magento/merchdocs/src/cms/page-builder-layout-row.md

 ## Advanced

-- Choose the the **Alignment** to control the horizontal positioning of content containers that are added to the row.
+- Choose an **Alignment** to control the horizontal positioning of content containers that are added to the row.

    |Default|Applies the alignment default setting that is specified in the style sheet of the current theme.
    |Left|Aligns the content containers along the left border of the row container, with allowance for any padding that is specified.